jakemorgangit/SQLRestoreFromBlob/README.md

 ### Restore Script Generation
 - Complete T-SQL restore scripts with proper `FROM URL` syntax
-- Automatic SQL Server credential creation for SAS token access
+- **No SAS token or credential in scripts** – the generated script never contains credentials; the SQL Server must already have a credential for the blob container URL (or you create it from the app)
+- Restore options show whether the blob credential exists on the connected server; optional "Create credential on server" so you can create/update it without putting the token in any script
 - Support for all common restore options:
   - `WITH REPLACE` - Overwrite existing database
   - `WITH MOVE` - Relocate data/log files (auto-detects server default paths)